Yaya-Cout/Upsilon-External/apps/KhiCAS/README.md

 ```

 7. If you have build error, please check if the Makfile is modified.
 If yes, restore the file to the original state.
+8. You can try to run `make cleanall` in the folder `apps/KhiCAS` to clean the build and rebuild the program.
-8. If it continues to crash, please ask for help in an issue on the GitHub repository or on the Discord server.
+9. If it continues to crash, please ask for help in an issue on the GitHub repository or on the Discord server.